scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 ## Using path segments

-Cask gives you the ability to access segments of the URL path withing the endpoint function.
+Cask gives you the ability to access segments of the URL path within the endpoint function.
 Building on the example above, you can add a segment to specify that the endpoint should return the date and time in a given city.